ayushshrivastv/Droploop/docs/COMMON_ERRORS.md

-# Common Token Creation Errors
+# Common Referral Program Creation Errors

-This document describes common errors you might encounter when creating tokens and how to fix them.
+This document describes common errors you might encounter when creating referral programs and how to fix them.

 ## Insufficient Admin Wallet Funds

 **Error Message:**
 ```
-Insufficient admin wallet balance: The admin wallet needs at least 2 SOL to create tokens.
+Insufficient admin wallet balance: The admin wallet needs at least 2 SOL to create referral tokens.
 ```

 **Cause:**
-The server-side admin wallet used for token creation doesn't have enough SOL to pay for transaction fees.
+The server-side admin wallet used for referral program creation doesn't have enough SOL to pay for transaction fees.

 **Solution:**
 1. Fund the admin wallet with SOL: